aarongable/servercert/docs/BR.md

 In addition to the above, extKeyUsage extension requirements vary based on the relationship between the Issuer and Subject organizations represented in the Cross-Certificate.

 The extKeyUsage extension MAY be "unrestricted" as described in the following table if:
-- the Subordinate CA Certificate is issued to the same organization as the Issuing CA or an Affiliate of the Issuing CA organization, and
+- the organizationName represented in the Issuer and Subject names of the corresponding certificate are either:
+   - the same, or
+   - the organizationName represented in the Subject name is an affiliate of the organizationName represented in the Issuer name
-- the corresponding subject CA is operated by the same organization as the Issuing CA or an Affiliate of the Issuing CA organization.
+- the corresponding CA represented by the Subject of the Cross-Certificate is operated by the same organization as the Issuing CA or an Affiliate of the Issuing CA organization.

 Table: Cross-Certified Subordinate CA with Unrestricted EKU